What is a $10 million life insurance policy?

 First, you’ll connect with a licensed agent.
 You can compare life insurance quotes and complete your application.
 This includes filling out some basic identifying information, plus details about your health and financial needs.

 Next, you’ll complete a medical exam.
-The medical exam is a standard part of the application process, especially if you’re applying for more than $3 million in coverage.
-The exam is similar to an annual physical at your doctor ’s office — a licensed practitioner usually conducts the exam at your home or office and it takes about 30 minutes.
+The medical exam is a standard part of the application process.
+Most insurance companies require the exam for policies over $3 million.
+The exam is similar to an annual physical at your doctor’s office and it takes about 30 minutes.

 The insurance company will typically request additional information to confirm your health status and finances.
 You’ll fill out a few extra forms about your finances and your tax information.
 Many companies require an EKG (also abbreviated ECG, or electrocardiogram) in addition to the standard physical.

-After that, you’ll wait for the insurance company to review your application and exam results.
+After that, you’ll wait for the insurer to review your application and exam results.
 This is called underwriting, and the process takes about four to six weeks on average.

-Once you have your final policy offer, you can sign the policy documents to make your coverage active.
-Your policy will remain active for the duration of the term, or as long as you continue to make premium payments.
+Once you have your final policy offer, you can sign the policy documents to activate your coverage

 What are the requirements for a $10 million life insurance policy?

 Attending physician statement (APS).
-An APS is a form from your doctor that essentially summarizes your health.
-It’s a relatively common part of the underwriting process, especially for people with health conditions, but if you are applying for $10 million of coverage and are over the age of 60, many insurers automatically require an APS so they can accurately assess your health risk and determine your premiums.
+An APS is a form from your doctor that summarizes your health.
+If you’re applying for $10 million of coverage and are over the age of 60, many insurers automatically require an APS so they can accurately assess your health risk and determine your premiums.